 Tips for Handling an Out-of-Town Job Interview

-Job interviews can be stressful enough on their own, but when you have to travel for an out-of-town or out-of-state interview, the experience can become even more intense.
-You'll need to figure out the logistics of traveling to another city or state, along with planning how you'll make the best impression on your interviewer.
+Job interviews can be stressful on their own, but when you have to travel for out of town or out of state for an interview, the experience can become even more intense.
+You need to figure out the logistics of traveling in addition to planning how you'll make the best impression on your interviewer.

 If you're offered the position, you'll need to consider more than the salary and benefits package when evaluating the job offer.
 When will the job start and how much time will you be given to relocate?
 Will the company cover some or all of your relocation expenses?
 Will the company cover short-term housing if you need time to plan a permanent move?
 Use a cost-of-living calculator to figure out what it will cost you to live in the new location vs. the old one.